matrix-org/matrix-rust-sdk-crypto-wasm/README.md

     ```

 2. Import the library into your project and initialise it.

-    It is recommended that you use a dynamic import, particularly in a Web
-    environment, because the WASM artifiact is large:
+   The library must be initialised before it can be used, else it will throw an error.
+   On Web platforms, the library will use `fetch` to get the WebAssembly binary, which should be handled by most bundlers.

     ```javascript
+    import { initAsync, Tracing, LoggerLevel, OlmMachine, UserId, DeviceId } from "@matrix-org/matrix-sdk-crypto-wasm";

     async function loadCrypto(userId, deviceId) {
-        const matrixSdkCrypto = await import("@matrix-org/matrix-sdk-crypto-wasm");
-        await matrixSdkCrypto.initAsync();
+        // Do this before any other calls to the library await initAsync();

-        // Optional: enable tracing in the rust-sdk new matrixSdkCrypto.Tracing(matrixSdkCrypto.LoggerLevel.Trace).turnOn();
+        // Optional: enable tracing in the rust-sdk new Tracing(LoggerLevel.Trace).turnOn();

         // Create a new OlmMachine
         //
         // The following will use an in-memory store.
 It is recommended to use
         // indexedDB where that is available.
         // See https://matrix-org.github.io/matrix-rust-sdk-crypto-wasm/classes/OlmMachine.html#initialize
-        const olmMachine = await matrixSdkCrypto.OlmMachine.initialize(
+        const olmMachine = await OlmMachine.initialize(
-            new matrixSdkCrypto.UserId(userId),
+            new UserId(userId),
-            new matrixSdkCrypto.DeviceId(deviceId),
+            new DeviceId(deviceId),
         );

         return olmMachine;